 Our thoughts on recent market volatility

 One day the market’s up.
-The next day, it’s down.
-Sometimes those ups and downs happen in a single day.
-That’s volatility.
+Then next day, it’s down.
+Sometimes those ups and downs all happen in a single day—and get entangled in news such as the spread of coronavirus to more than 50 nations.

-As an investor, you should expect some bumps in the road.
+As an investor, you should expect these bumps in the road.

-“There’s a lot of noise out there, but 2 main sources of uncertainty are driving market volatility: interest rates and economic growth,” says Bob Baur, Ph.D., chief global economist for Principal Global Investors.
+“There’s a lot of noise out there, but two main sources of uncertainty usually drive market volatility: interest rates and economic growth,” says Bob Baur, Ph.D., chief global economist for Principal Global Investors.

 “Every time there’s an announcement from the Fed, or a press conference from one of the Fed members, markets may react with some volatility as investors digest the news,” Baur says.
 “The thing to keep in mind is that even though interest rates may be headed down or up, they’re still relatively low.”

 This is the engine that drives most companies’ earnings, so it affects investments, too.
-When investors worry that economic growth is slowing, markets can move lower, expecting a period where the economy could shrink—what economists call a recession.
+When investors worry that economic growth is slowing (such as during the current spread of coronavirus), markets can move lower, expecting a period where the economy could shrink—what economists call a recession.
 “An economic recession is a sign that we’ve reached a peak,” Baur says, “and that the economic cycle is renewing itself.”

-Trade tensions between the U.S. and China have been a big factor affecting perceptions of growth and the possibility of a recession.
+Trade tensions between the U.S. and China eased in recent months but have been a big factor affecting perceptions of growth and the possibility of a recession—now compounded by the supply-chain disruptions related to coronavirus.
 The worry is that tariffs and trade barriers could negatively affect U.S. manufacturers and agricultural exporters, pushing growth lower.
-And when the U.S. puts tariffs (taxes on imported items) on goods coming from China, tariffs imposed by other countries on the U.S. can potentially blow back and affect U.S. products.
-Plus, with the global supply networks that many businesses have these days, these tariffs can start to make things consumers buy more expensive.
+And when the U.S. puts tariffs (taxes on imported items) on goods coming from China, these tariffs can start to make things consumers buy more expensive.
+Plus, with the global supply networks that many businesses have these days, tariffs imposed by other countries on the U.S. can potentially blow back and affect U.S. products.

 “While U.S. economic growth has been slower,” Baur says, “the effects from trade tensions with China have been minimal to the U.S. In fact, there are signs that the U.S. economy is still relatively strong.”
-Baur points to an active housing market.
-“We’ve seen home sales and homebuilder confidence increasing through the middle of 2019, which doesn’t typically happen if there’s a recession on the horizon.”
-The U.S. job market has also been a strong point for the U.S. economy.
+Baur points to an active housing market and strong U.S. job market.
 Consumers with lots of employment opportunities tend to feel more comfortable spending money.

 Volatility is part of investing.
 Always has been.
 Markets aren’t more volatile than they’ve been in the past.
 What’s different now is how quickly risks can appear and affect investments.
-Maybe it’s an announcement from the Fed, or maybe it’s just a presidential tweet.
+Maybe it’s an announcement from the Fed, a possible pandemic, or simply a tweet.

 Part of this is driven by technology, which now allows information to be distributed and consumed faster than ever before.
 That makes it easier and quicker for news—both good and bad—to make its way into markets.
 The change is also partly driven by the interconnected global supply chains that tie various economies together.